The HEART Center

 - Academic Plan + Individualized Academic Curriculum

-- Quarterly Progress Report with open access to teachers at any time.
+- 2x year Progress Reports with open access to teachers at any time.

 - Therapeutic Riding